Back to Blog

 That changes now.

-When a B2B buyer asks ChatGPT, Perplexity, or Gemini "which platforms should we use for competitive intelligence?" they're not browsing.
-They're delegating.
+When a B2B buyer asks ChatGPT, Perplexity, or Gemini "which platforms should we use for competitive intelligence?" they're not just browsing, but delegating some of the research and thinking.
 And the shortlist they get isn't based on your latest campaign.
+In PR, only being as good as your last piece of work is not the case any longer.
 It's based on a model's inference across months and years of authoritative signals: media coverage, analyst commentary, publications, backlinks, social – the patterns across all of it.

 That is your influence infrastructure.
-It's the signal models draw on during inference - and if you don't understand it, you're flying blind.
+It's the signal models draw on during inference - and every PR needs to get an understanding of it.
 We have an advantage in PR - that's because earned media is one of the most durable signals that survives inside the inference layer.

 The Britannica signal: you need to be part of the answer or you're invisible